 - When can I build my robot for the FIRST Global Challenge 2018?

 FIRST Global Challenge participants will begin building their robot after the robot kit is shipped in the first two weeks of March, 2017.
 Teams are welcome to continue building all the way until the team arrives in Washington, DC for the competition on July 13, 2017.

 - When and where will the 2018 FIRST Global robotics game take place?

 - What are the Grand Challenges for Engineering and how do they relate to FIRST Global?

 The Grand Challenges for Engineering are the 14 most pressing engineering challenges facing the world as identified by the US National Academy of Engineering, UK Royal Academy of Engineering, and Chinese Academy of Engineering.
 The challenges range from finding solutions to energy and education to medicine and cyberspace.
 The game design for the FIRST Global robotics game will draw thematic inspiration from a different Grand Challenge every year, beginning with providing access to clean water in 2017.

 - I am a member of a FIRST Global team.
 Where can I get help or advice when building my robot?

 You are welcome to visit the Robot Questions page of the FIRST Global website, where you will be connected to the Global STEM Corps (GSC) – a vast volunteer network ready to serve you.
 You will be able to ask our STEM activists your mechanical, electrical, programming and other robot related questions 24/7.

-- Teams may also choose to work with a qualified volunteer(s) on a long-term basis.
+Teams may choose to work with a qualified volunteer(s) on a long-term basis.
 This mentor(s) will be available to work with you on a prearranged schedule that you both find convenient.
 You can submit a request for a long-term mentor(s) on the Robot Questions page of the website.

 - How can I get involved?